-The bar, commonly known as the Galley, will re-open for outside table service on Monday 12th April.
-Inside table service will resume on Monday 17th May.
+The bar, commonly known as the Galley, remains open for table service.
 Subject to government guidelines, this document sets out the measures undertaken by the Cruising Association to ensure the safety of its staff, members and visitors/patrons.

 Minimising the risk of COVID-19

 - We continue to encourage all staff and guests to remain 2m apart where possible, as per the Covid-19 Implementation Programme: CA House page.

 - It is recommended that all guests continue to wear face coverings in all common areas of CA House.
 For further details on face covering please see Face coverings at work

 - Any visitors who attend CA House without suitable face coverings may ask for a disposable mask, available from the bar.

 - Guests and staff are asked to wash their hands for 20 seconds or use the hand sanitiser provided upon entry to the building.
 Members, staff and visitors are also asked to wash/sanitise their hands after coming into contact with any common touch points, such as door handles, bannisters etc.

 - Any guests or staff showing symptoms of COVID-19 must not enter the premises.
 If any guests or staff suspect that they have contracted COVID-19, this should be reported to a member of staff on 020 7537 2828 or email@example.com.
 A full list of symptoms is available on the WHO website.